OpenBankProject/TEuro/README.md

 # Properties

-* T-Euros can only be transferred between addresses that have confirmed Know your Customer (KYC) information.
+* TEuros can only be transferred between addresses that have confirmed Know your Customer (KYC) information.
 * The KYC information of addresses are validated by certified institutions such as large banks or national ID schemes.
 * Each transaction records the KYC information (legal name) of both the from and to address at the time of the transaction
-* The number of T-Euros will be variable and will match Euros reserves.
+* The number of TEuros will be variable and will match Euros reserves.
 The quantity will start small.
-* The value of a T-Euro will be pegged to the Euro
+* The value of a TEuro will be pegged to the Euro

 # Status